the-paper-acc/Diversity-Graphormer/README.md

 The Notebooks folder contains the code to train and evaluate the models.

-<code style="color : Orangered">⭕ DISCLAIMER: The data contains hate speech instances that do not represent the authors' views ⭕</code>
+<code style="color : Orangered">⭕ DISCLAIMER: The examples of hateful comments included in the training and evaluation data are presented to allow reprodutibility of the classification process.
+These comments do not reflect the views or beliefs of the authors.⭕</code>